All Episodes

 So they sent me up.

-And um you know So for so you this New York guy, you just paid him what 1500 uh a week, you said?
+And, you know, so for, so you, this New York guy, you just paid him, what, $1,500 a week, you said?

-And why was this guy like so respected where the the Maryland guys didn't want to fuck with you?
+And why was this guy like so respected where the Maryland guys didn't want to fuck with you?

-He was big.
+He was big?

 He was with the New York car.